-I was sitting home looking over my next list of places to visit.
-I usually start with what’s within the distance of my home.
-I had the Gingerbread Castle on my bucket list of abandoned places to explore.
+I was sitting at home looking over my next list of places to visit.
+I usually start with what’s within distance of my home.
+I had the abandoned Gingerbread Castle on my bucket list of abandoned places to explore.
 The castle is located at 50 Gingerbread Castle Rd, Hamburg, NJ.
 Since we moved recently, I was only 30 minutes away.
 I asked my daughter if she wanted to go exploring and after some convincing, she decided to join me.

 The castle is fenced in with cameras and signs.
-Also signs saying “BEWARE OF DOG”
+Also, signs saying “BEWARE OF DOG”

 She told me that they held Halloween and Christmas events here.
-She had a smile on her face and I can tell she felt good reminiscing about good times.
+She had a smile on her face and I could tell she felt good reminiscing about good times.
 We both talked for a few and both agreed this would be great if it was still open.

 Gingerbread Castle History

-The Gingerbread Castle was a fairy tale themed amusement park.
+The Gingerbread Castle was a fairytale-themed amusement park.
 The castle was designed in 1928 by the Austrian architect and set designer Joseph Urban.
 It was commissioned by F.H.
 Bennett, who was the owner of F.H.
 Bennett Biscuit Company in New York City.
 Bennett bought the New Jersey property in 1921 to expand his operations and open the Wheatsworth Mills.

 Bennett was inspired to create his version of a fairy-tale castle on the property.
 He designed the castle in the image of Hansel and Gretel.
 The castle opened in 1930 and became a popular tourist destination.
-In the 1980’s, the castle began its decline.
+In the 1980s, the castle began its decline.
 During the years they held haunted houses and other events.

-Check out this cool video from The Unknown Cameraman!Connect with Me
+Check out this cool video from The Unknown Cameraman!